Report a pothole

 You may be entitled to a compensation claim against the Council if you or your property has been damaged because of a fault in a road, pavement or cycle path.
 The outcome of a claim depends on many different factors and you are not automatically entitled to compensation.

-A claim form is available on our website to download.
+A vehicle claim form (PDF) is available on our website to download.
 All legitimate claims are assessed individually and fairly and, where the Council is negligent, we will seek to settle the claim as quickly as possible.
-More information on making a claim is available in this document: Making a liability claim against the council.
+More information on making a claim is available in this document: Making a liability claim (PDF) against the council.

 Help us to improve this website